herobrine30396/Pulseeffects-music-EQ/README.md

 # What is Pulseeffects-music-EQ?
-Pulseeffects-music-EQ is a music-based preset for pulseeffects.
+Pulseeffects-music-EQ is a music-based preset for pulseeffect.

 # Installation
 1. Install Pulseeffects.